Five Doctor Who Episodes My Wife and I Are Watching For Halloween

 If the Empty Child episode was Hitchcockian, this was very M. Night Shyamalan, when he is at his best.
 The movie “Devil” was like 6 people, freaked out by something unknown and unseen yet obviously evil, and took place almost entirely trapped in an elevator1.
 This was like that.
 The whole thing took place as one long scene, one long conversation – but the pacing and intensity were so captivating the episode flies by.
 It was like the horror version of Seinfeld’s comedy in the Chinese Restaurant.
 TV relies too much on breaks and scene changes because of short attention spans.
 This blew that lazy trick out of the water.

 The dialogue will haunt my dreams for weeks.
-The way they turned on the Doctor to kill him so quickly, the way the conversation never stops but they don’t talk over each other, impeccable timing of the lines delievered …the writing deserves some kind of medal.
+The way they turned on the Doctor to kill him so quickly, the way the conversation never stops but they don’t talk over each other, the impeccable timing of the lines delivered …the writing deserves some kind of medal.

 The doctor was completely out of control and had no idea what to do.
 This almost never happens.
-He was trying the most basic, rudimentary things, like a child would and his cleverness was useless and his leadership was humbled, not only by the mutiny against him but by the way it ended.
+He was trying the most basic, rudimentary things as a child would and his cleverness was useless and his leadership was humbled, not only by the mutiny against him but by the way it ended.

 5. Time Heist (Series 8, Episode 5)

-This one qualifies more as thriller than horror but its breakneck pace, series of do-or-die consequences and magical plot twists earn it its spot on this list to me.
+This one qualifies more as a thriller than horror but its breakneck pace, series of do-or-die consequences, and magical plot twists earn it its spot on this list to me.